Paying For College at Carrington College

 • Private scholarships

-There are three categories of federal financial assistance: grants, loans, and Federal Work-Study.
+There are three categories of federal financial aid for students: grants, loans, and Federal Work-Study.

 Students are eligible for these types of aid if they: